FloWuenne/fusion-benchmarking-scripts/06_fusion_snapshots/01_compute_envs.md

 You should note it is very similar to the Fusion V2 compute environment, but with the following differences:

 - `provisioning-model` is set to `SPOT` to enable the use of spot instances.
+- `snapshots` is set to True to allow Fusion to automatically restore a job if interrupted by spot reclamation
 - `instance-types` are set to a very restrictive set of types that have sufficient memory and bandwidth to snapshot the machine within the time limit imposed by AWS during a spot reclamation event.

+Note: When setting `snapshots: True`, Fusion, Wave and fast-instance storage will be enabled by default for the CE.
+We have set these to `true` here for documentation purposes and consistency.

 #### Pre-configured Options in the YAML